Overview different question types

-Image Upload is used to receive images or photo’s from your respondents.
-You can ask your respondents how they use your product, wear your clothing,… The respondent can either upload a picture or take a picture on that moment.
+Image Upload is used to receive images or photo's from your respondents.
+You can ask your respondents how they use your product, wear your clothing, ...
+The respondent can either upload a picture or take a picture at that moment.

 12 Slider with numbers

 With the Number Slider, you can ask your respondent for a score or rating.
 The difference between a Number Slider and Star Rating is that the number of a number slider is unlimited, the Star Rating can only go to 10.
 You can also add labels to the slider, these can be numbers but also text labels such as "Not good at all" to "Very good".

 13 Slider with text

 If you want to know a degree of opinion instead of a score you can use the Text Slider.
 The answers you add will appear on the slider from left to right.
 Add degrees of statements such as "Not good at all" to "very good" or "I'm not interested" to "I'll buy it immediately".

 The Scratch Card is used to give away incentives or to make your survey/quiz more entertaining.
 You can add it as a break in the survey because it's just fun to try it or put real incentives behind the upper layer.
 By adding incentives you will increase the participation rate.
 You can add as many incentives or options you like.
 Attach a percentage to each option, this percentage will determine how much chance someone has of getting that option.